FINANCIAL PLANNING MISTAKES TO AVOID AT YOUR 20’S

 We promise you if you don’t develop the habit of savings in your 20’s.
 There is only a minimal chance of developing at your 40’s or 50’s.

-Robert Kiyosaki, the author of Rich dad Poor dad, has made a cash flow quadrant in his book.
-In which the right side column is filled with business and Investors.
-He has clearly mentioned these two category people are 3% in the world, who dominate almost 97% world’s wealth.
+Robert Kiyosaki, the author of Rich Dad Poor Dad, has made a cash flow quadrant in his book.
+The right-hand column is filled with business and investors.
+He has mentioned these two categories of people are 3% of the world, who dominate almost 97% world’s wealth.

-Businessman stated here is, one who has a minimum of 500 employees working for him.
-If lesser than that, it is termed as self-employee.
+The businessman stated here is, one who has a minimum of 500 employees working for him.
+If less than that, it is termed as a self-employee.

 Investing in equity is easier than both the above two classes of investor and businessman.
-10%-12% return every year for the next 30-40 years will make you a huge corpus.
+A 10%-12% yearly return for the next 30-40 years will make you a huge corpus.

 · The best age group to change your life status is 20’s

-· Plan well on the future and develop the habit of savings and investments.
+· Plan well for the future and develop the habit of savings and investments.

-· Avoids the major mistakes which are done by your age group.
+· Avoids the major mistakes that are made by your age group.

 · 20’s have long runway and if invested properly in this age group, the corpus at retirement will be enough to run the best life.